 - An MDR-TB Center of Excellence was established in Dnipropetrovsk.

-- A successful and scalable model of community-based outreach and treatment support was developed with local partners, including the International Red Cross, which is improving treatment outcomes for marginalized populations.
+- A successful and scalable model of community-based outreach and treatment support was developed with local partners that are improving treatment outcomes for marginalized populations.

 - Civil society organizations and prison health systems are working together to improve the continuity of care for released prisoners and significantly reduce high treatment default rates.

-- USAID also introduced best practices in TB recording and reporting systems to improve TB program management.
+- USAID introduced best practices in TB recording and reporting systems to improve TB program management.
 The Ministry of Health adopted the USAID-supported electronic TB information system for Ukraine.
-This system improves case management, strengthens provision of medicines, and monitors drug prescription practices.

 Family Planning/Reproductive Health

-- An innovative life stage approach to introduce modern FP methods through clinical trainings proved to be successful, and over 1,500 health providers are actively using it while counseling their clients.
+- An innovative life stage approach to introduce modern FP methods through clinical trainings was successfully introduced, and over 3,500 health providers are actively using it while counseling their clients.

 - FP/RH educational activities conducted in cooperation with Bayer Health Care reached over 6,800 young people.